Ultimate Bowling Green Real Estate Investing Guide for 2026

 Employment Base Diversity

-Accommodating a variety of employers in the area makes the economy not as risky.
-When workers are employed by only several major businesses, even a slight interruption in their operations might cause you to lose a great deal of renters and raise your exposure tremendously.
+Having various employers in the region makes the market not as unpredictable.
+If the citizens are employed by a few major companies, even a minor interruption in their operations might cause you to lose a lot of tenants and increase your exposure substantially.

 Unemployment Rate